 Children are well catered for, with playgrounds in a number of parks and reserves.
 Where possible, the Council also provides seating, tables, toilets and rubbish bins.

-It's essential to book a reserve for organised events such as weddings.
-This can be done by contacting the Works Asset Booking Clerk.
+It is essential to book a reserve for organised events such as weddings or ceremonies.
+Bookings for such events can be made by completing the online booking form or contacting the Venues Booking Officer as below.

 +64 6 834 4145